Henrike Hahn: Political career

-Hahn has been an active member the Bavarian Greens since 2012, having also served as the spokeswoman for the state working group for economy and finance.
-She has worked as an assessor for the Bavarian Greens, and has been a member of the national executive committee of Alliance 90/The Greens since October 2017.
+Hahn has been an active member the Bavarian Greens since 2012, having also served as the spokeswoman for the Green Bavarian Greens working group for economy and finance.
+She has been a board member of the Bavarian Greens October 2017 till 2019.
 She previously ran for election to the European Parliament in 2014.

-Since the 2019 European elections, Hahn has been a Member of the European Parliament.
-She has since been serving on the Committee on Industry, Research and Energy.
-In addition to her committee assignments, she is part of the Parliament’s delegations for relations with China and the United States.
+Since the 2019 European elections, Hahn has been a Member of the European Parliament as well as deputy speaker of the German delegation and industrial policy speaker of The Greens/EFA.
+She has been serving on the Committee on Industry, Research and Energy, Committee on Economic and Monetary Affairs and Committee on Budgets as well as participating member of the Committee on EU Affairs of the German Bundestag In addition to her committee assignments, she was part of the Parliament’s delegations for relations with China and the United States.

 Other activities

 Hahn is a member of Amnesty International, the German Alpine Club, the German Federation for the Environment and Nature Conservation (Friends of the Earth Germany), and Greenpeace.

 Personal life

-Hahn was born in Munich, and grew up in Oberpframmern.
-She currently lives in Munich-Neuhausen with her two daughters.
+Hahn was born in Munich, and grew up in Oberpframmern close to Munich in Germany.
+She currently lives in Munich-Neuhausen and Brussels with her two daughters.